EnterpriseDB/postgres-deployment/README.md

 # Pre-Requisites:
 Postgres Deployment Scripts are dependent on following components.
 Install the following components before using the Postgres Deployment Scripts.

-1. Vendor Cloud SDK ( AWS, Azure or Google Cloud )
+1. Vendor Cloud SDK ( AWS )

-   Depending on the cloud provider, install AWS CLI, Azure CLI or Google Cloud SDK on the system.
+   Install AWS CLI on the system.

 2. Packages: curl and wget
 3. Terraform >= 0.13